UMAprotocol/UMIPs/add BNT and vBNT as price identifiers.md

 # Price Feed Implementation

-This second will firstly outline the price feed implementation for USDBNT and secondly showcase the script needed to calculate the end price for the call options.
+This section will firstly outline the price feed implementation for USDBNT and secondly showcase the script needed to calculate the end price for the call options.

 Using the above markets the price feed can be used as follows